davidcraft/SimKern/README.md

 ## 3: SIM1 MACHINE LEARNING
-To analyze the results of SIM1, 3 arguments are needed: a file Sim0Output.csv file expressing the third party program results of SIM0, a Sim1SimilarityMatrix.csv file, and 'REGRESSION' or 'CLASSIFICATION' for the type of analysis..
+To analyze the results of SIM1, 3 arguments are needed: a file Sim0Output.csv file expressing the third party program results of SIM0, a Sim1SimilarityMatrix.csv file, and 'REGRESSION' or 'CLASSIFICATION' for the type of analysis.

 Once these are submitted 1 machine learning algorithm will be run: Kernelized Support Vector Machines (with radial basis function kernel).
 Hyperparameters are optimized and the data is split in to training, testing, and validation groups.